digitalfences/9GACommandLine-Python/README.md

 2. Make sure you have python of 3.6 or later
 3. Go into the lib dir
 4. Run `psql < settings.sql`
-   - This command will create a postgreSQL database named flashcard on your computer
+   - This command will create a postgreSQL database named flashcardapp on your computer
 5. Run `pipenv install'
    - This command will install the dependencies packages
 6. Run `pipenv shell` to Start your virtual environment